jhcooper/Sodoku-Solver/README.md

 - In the final display, failed values (ones that led to backtrack) are displayed as smaller red numbers, (couldn't figure out the color changing on backtrack)

+- It will finish running if the puzzle is solvable, just might take a while

 ## Input Format
 The input format is basically a lisp alist without the `defvar` , so as an example, the input for the first puzzle would be: